“Treating the patient, not just the disease”

 Dr. Rupesh Parikh’s philosophy of taking care of the patient first and the disease second, has led him to become highly regarded and respected within the local community and throughout the country.
-He is the recipient of numerous notable awards including the Patients’ Choice Award 2008-2015, Most Compassionate Doctor Award 2010-2015 and was named America’s Top Oncologist by the Consumer Research Council of America.
-Dr. Parikh has been recognized as a Medical Marvel by Nevada Business Magazine in 2012, 2013 and 2014.
-He was also recognized by Health Tap as one of the top oncologists in the United States.
+He is the recipient of numerous notable awards including the Patients’ Choice Award 2008-2018 and Most Compassionate Doctor Award 2010-2018 by Vitals.com, Top Doctors by Vegas Inc. and Castle Connolly and America’s Top Oncologist by the Consumer Research Council of America.
+Dr. Parikh has been recognized as a Medical Marvel by Nevada Business Magazine and Health Care Headliner by Greenspun Media Group.
+He was also recognized by Health Tap as one of the top oncologists in the United States. .

-Since joining CCCN in 2005, Dr. Parikh has been proactive in the fight against cancer having served as Principal Investigator for a number of clinical trials.
-With access to over 170 clinical trials, Dr. Parikh treats patients who have traveled from out of state as well as many local patients.
-Besides being active in clinical research, Dr. Parikh also strives to give back to the medical community as an Adjunct Assistant Professor for Touro University, helping to teach the practitioners of tomorrow.
+Since joining Comprehensive in 2005, Dr. Parikh has been proactive in the fight against cancer having served as Principal Investigator for a number of clinical trials.
+With access to more than 170 clinical trials, Dr. Parikh treats patients who have traveled from out of state as well as many local patients.
+Besides his work at Comprehensive, Dr. Parikh also strives to give back to the medical community as an Adjunct Assistant Professor for Touro University and Clinical Assistant Professor for UNLV School of Medicine, helping to teach the practitioners of tomorrow.
 He has authored several publications and currently sits on the Medical Executive Committee and serves as the Chairman of the Pharmacy & Therapeutic Committee at the Dignity Health – St. Rose Hospitals in the Las Vegas/Henderson area.
 Dr. Parikh also serves as Chief of Staff for Dignity Health-St. Rose Dominican’s Siena and Rose de Lima campuses.

-Prior to joining CCCN, Dr. Parikh was the lead researcher for enrolling patients onto clinical trials at Southern California Permanente Medical Group at Kaiser Fontana.
+Prior to joining the practice, Dr. Parikh was the lead researcher for enrolling patients onto clinical trials at Southern California Permanente Medical Group at Kaiser Fontana.
 He served on the Regional Cancer Committee and was the Chairman of the Local Cancer Committee as well.